 For any business to remain relevant, its products must evolve and sometimes even be replaced so that they continue to meet customer demands.
 This means new features, benefits, and applications that customers must be made aware of.

-For this reason, ongoing product knowledge training is an integral part of any sales role.
+For this reason, ongoing product knowledge training and sales enablement are integral parts of any sales role.
 Sales staff must be consistently up-to-date about the products they are selling, even when it comes to a minor update.
 But sifting through 20-page product manuals and catalogs can be time-consuming and wasteful.

-Leveraging the capabilities of an LMS, though, can help you train your salespeople effectively, easily and on the spot.
+Through an engaging sales training strategy, you can help your salespeople learn all they need to know easily, and on the spot.
 This way, you will be able to save precious time and also improve your team’s product knowledge.
-Score!

 What’s the best way to sell?